pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 ![](images/platform/zx81-wrx-txt.gif)

-Matthias Swatosh describes it: //"With this modification the refresh-signal to the ram-pack will be always high or disabled.
+Matthias Swatosh describes it: _"With this modification the refresh-signal to the ram-pack will be always high or disabled.
 The read-signal to the ram-pack is now activ low either if the CPU generated a read or a refresh.
 This makes the ram-pack send the memory data to the bus when a refresh cycle happens.
 For normal operation of the computer or the ram-pack this is regardles.
-The hrg-software on the other hand just needs these data to generate a graphic-video."//
+The hrg-software on the other hand just needs these data to generate a graphic-video."_

 He also suggests, since the Germanium diodes are now quite rare, to use "Schottky" diodes (a Wilf's late suggestion was the 1N5817) and to raise the resistor's value to 5.6K.